 - 2.02 g/t Au over 71.5 meters – GP-11-14

 - 3.35 g/t Au over 31.5 meters – GP-12-19

 - 3.91 g/t Au over 15.6 meters – GP-12-32

 - 4.52 g/t Au over 11.5 meters – GP-12-48

-Oban is reviewing existing data to access the potential at the Gold Pike Property.
-Oban will continue the baseline environmental studies along with maintaining the good relationship that the project is benefitting from with local communities and First Nations.
+Osisko is reviewing existing data to access the potential at the Gold Pike Property.
+Osisko will continue the baseline environmental studies along with maintaining the good relationship that the project is benefitting from with local communities and First Nations.